Startup-Nights/website/content/pages/tickets.md

         name: Corporates
         description:
           - >-
-            Corporates can showcase their products and services to find new B2B customers, explore collaboration opportunities with startups, and network to discuss new technology.
+            Showcase your products and services to find new B2B customers, explore collaboration opportunities with startups, and network to discuss new technology.
         benefits:
           - Ticket for both days
           - Free drinks and food